latifizadehhabib/alldbi.github.io/_pages/about.md

 I am passionate about any ML and CV topic, but currently, these are the specials:

-- Adversarial ML
+- Adversarial Learning
 - Network Compression
 - Interpretable ML
-- Unsupervised Learning
+- Un/semi/weakly-supervised Learning